bbkpr/charactercrisis/README.md

 Refer to the workflows in [`.github`](/.github) and [`deploy`](/deploy) folders, and the [GitHub Actions panel in the repository](https://github.com/bbkpr/charactercrisis/actions).

 ## Change Log
+### 1.1.0: April 1, 2023
+* Style and spacing cleanup
+* Add sorting by stat to Character List
+### 1.0.0: March 31, 2023
+* Add view sizes, scroll to top
 ### 0.9.0: March 28, 2023
 * Added CSS classes for sticky positioning and independent scrolling in the CharacterDetails component
 * Applied the new CSS classes to the respective columns in the CharacterDetails component, making the first column sticky and the second column independently scrollable